Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: /assets/images/headers/optionpricer.jpg
+  overlay_image: /assets/images/headers/montecarlo_options.jpg
-  caption: "Borodur"
+  caption: "Angkor Wat"
   actions:
     - label: "Download"
       url: "https://github.com/Adrian-Ng/OptionPricer"
 ---

-The Monte Carlo method is a way of simulating a distribution by way of randomly generating a whole bunch of numbers.
+With _Monte Carlo_ we can simulate a distribution by way of randomly generating a whole bunch of numbers.
 In [__Central Limit Theorem__](https://en.wikipedia.org/wiki/Central_limit_theorem), the distribution of the sum of a large number of small contributions is approximately Gaussian.

 Stock prices can be described as a _random walk_.
 That is, a stock price is the linear combination of a number of infinitessimally small changes otherwise known as the __Wiener Process__.
 Each change is randomly sampled from the standard Gaussian distribution $$\phi(0,1)$$.
 Our predicted stock price is where ever we end up at the end of the random walk.